aligneddata/bash-logger/README.md

 README
 ======

-What is KSH Logger?
+What is BASH Logger?
 -------------------
-KSH Logger is a small and lightweight library for simplifying log generation in shell scripts.
+BASH Logger is a small and lightweight library for simplifying log generation in shell scripts.

 In general, logging should be easy, fast, and helpful, and when developing small scripts this characteristics are even more important.
 With shell scripts we are usually solving small problems, or automating small tasks, we don't want to struggle with logging, we want it to work.

-KSH Logger uses convention over configuration, it comes ready to import and use, setting parameters to common values for zero configuration, but if you want, most aspects (and more to come) of the logging process can be configured to provide personalization for special needs.
+BASH Logger uses convention over configuration, it comes ready to import and use, setting parameters to common values for zero configuration, but if you want, most aspects (and more to come) of the logging process can be configured to provide personalization for special needs.

 The aim is not to build another logging framework, or to substitute existing ones, but to keep it as a fast, easy and lightweight library.